Juldam/FirstLaravelProject/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+## About this project

+This project is an exercise example done by myself as part of the Youtube Channel 'Pildoras Informaticas' Laravel course. https://www.youtube.com/playlist?list=PLU8oAlHdN5Bk-qkvjER90g2c_jVmpAHBh

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: